 Crescent Moon Over Laos

-Crescent Moon Over Laos is a travel memoir from Mark Boyter’s 18-day trip to Laos in 1990, not long after the boarder was re-opened for foreign visitors.
-Boyter taught English and studied meditation in Japan and spent time in Thailand before embarking on towards Laos.
-Throughout the book, Boyter reflected on his life, and considers what he wants for the future.
+Crescent Moon Over Laos is a travel memoir from Mark Boyter’s 18-day trip in Laos in 1990, not long after the border was re-opened for foreign visitors.
+Boyter taught English and studied meditation in Japan and spent time in Thailand before embarking towards Laos.
+Throughout the book, Boyter reflects on his life and considers what he wants for the future.
 He travels from Vientiane to the south on local buses and cargo trucks.
-He then visits Vang Vieng, and Luang Prabang in the North, speaking with monks and guesthouse owners who have been studying English in anticipation of the boarder opening.
-He hears American pop and reconsiders his place in a poor county that is already catering to Western tourists with food, music and communication.
+He then visits Vang Vieng, and Luang Prabang in the North, speaking with monks and guesthouse owners who have been studying English in anticipation of the border opening.
+He hears American pop and reconsiders his place in a poor country that is already catering to Western tourists with food, music and communication.

 Another Quiet American

-After graduating from Princeton in 1997 with a Bachelor’s degree in East Asian Studies, Brett Dakin sets out as the first-ever Laos volunteer in the ‘Princeton in Asia’ program, which pays for recent grads from college and universities all over the U.S. to volunteer in Asia.
-His memoir, Another Quiet American follows his two years working as a language and marketing consultant for Laos’s National Tourism Authority.
-Dakin’s collections of vignettes focus on the people he meets including power-hungry Lao military personnel, his colleagues, Lao royalty, and other ex-pats living in Vientiane.
-He describes his experience in the Lao capital in fine detail, making the minutia come alive.
+After graduating from Princeton in 1997 with a bachelor’s degree in East Asian Studies, Brett Dakin sets out as the first-ever Laos volunteer in the ‘Princeton in Asia’ program, which pays for recent grads from college and universities all over the US to volunteer in Asia.
+His memoir, Another Quiet American, follows his two years working as a language and marketing consultant for Laos’s National Tourism Authority.
+Dakin’s collections of vignettes focus on the people he meets including power-hungry Lao military personnel, his colleagues, Lao royalty and other Westerners living in Vientiane.
+He describes his experience in the Lao capital in fine detail, making the minutiae come alive.